 Cost and Coverage

-We believe personalized medicine should be a standard of care, which is why part of our mission is to make our genetic testing affordable.
+Personalized medicine should be a standard of care, and our mission includes making genetic testing affordable for all.

 What you can expect to pay for Genomind testing and services